cassio-morais/technical-assessment-topup-feature/README.md

 	- Distributed transactions (Saga Pattern or something)
 	- Distributed locks
 	- Commit and Rollback actions
  - Retry policies
 	- Events
+	- Audit
-	- Audit... etc
+ - Observability
  - So... none of these challenges were addressed here.
 But I'm aware of them.